matbadev/dabirva/README.md

 Features:

-- Seemless integration into the MVVM pattern (recommended by Google)
+- Seamless integration into the MVVM pattern (recommended by Google)
 - Asynchronous item diffing by default for better performance
 - Sticky headers (for horizontal and vertical linear layouts)
-- Lightweight
+- Extensible classes

 ## Installation